CoorpAcademy/components/packages/@coorpacademy-nova-icons/README.md

 ## Before all

-- download iconjar application for macos (https://geticonjar.com/)
+- download iconjar application for macos (https://geticonjar.com/) or free app nucleoapp (https://nucleoapp.com/)

 ## Adding an icon

-- import your icon's collection from the folder you need in `packages/@coorpacademy-nova-icons/third-party` or add a new one
+- Import your icon's collection from the folder you need in `packages/@coorpacademy-nova-icons/third-party` or add a new one
 - Drag and drop your SVG file into a collection
 - Export the new updated iconjar collection (be careful to have the same name when you export, to erase the old one)
 - Add the brand new svg icon's path into `icons.js` file that's in root project (if you're SVG has a color and you want to keep it, you can add the property: `replaceColors: false`)
 - Generate the component using `yarn prepare`
+- You have to commit the Meta file

 ## Usage